Yogsther/nordicturbo.github.io/theme_starterpack/README.txt

 3. Edit the THEME-NAME_code.js accordingly.
 Set your background color and header color.
 Make sure you replace every single THEME-NAME and THEMENAME with the name of your theme.

+4. Edit the theme_info.txt with the information about your theme.